ropensci/ruODK/CONTRIBUTING.md

 ### Review, revise, repeat

-Since tidyverse development happens in waves, the latency period between submitting your PR and its review may vary.
+The latency period between submitting your PR and its review may vary.
 When a maintainer does review your contribution, be sure to use the same conventions described here with any revision commits.

 ## Resources